Big Read: Coronavirus vs the incredible human immune system

 "Thankfully, we don't live in that environment here in New Zealand.
 People in impoverished communities in the developing world are all the more susceptible because they might only be living on carbohydrate-based meals with little protein and no vitamins."

-Young, healthy Kiwis could generally be assured they were getting what they needed.
+Young, healthy Kiwis can generally be assured they were getting what they needed.

-But for elderly people, an extra boost could help their immune systems.
+But for elderly people, an extra boost may help their immune systems.

 "Your grandmother, for example, might just have a cup of tea and a cookie to see them through most of the day, and otherwise live on a very minimal diet.